-Yes, the Blue doorbell camera offers DIY installation.
-It is a hardwired camera, but you only need a screwdriver and about 10 minutes to set it up.
+Yes, the Blue doorbell camera offers easy DIY installation.
+It’s a hardwired camera, but you only need a screwdriver and about 10 minutes to set it up.

-No, although Blue does integrate seamlessly into an existing ADT home security system, you can also use it as a standalone doorbell camera.
+No. Although it integrates seamlessly into an existing ADT home security system, you can also use it as a stand-alone camera.

-This doorbell camera offers 24-hour video history for free, and you can upgrade to 60-days of cloud recording for $2.99 per month.
+Yes, it comes with 24-hour video history for free; you can upgrade to 60 days of cloud recording for $2.99 per month.